 Not only should your network be considered, but we encourage taking a second look at the actual phone you’re signing up for.
 When it comes to the end of your 24 or 36 month contract, your mobile may already be working a lot less efficiently than it did originally and to resell it may not give you the cash you were quite hoping for.
 It’s a bit like driving a brand new car off a forecourt – the value is only going to decrease.

 How to get a cheap phone – Raylo it.

 An article by Uswitch claims that “Unfortunately, price rises are an unfortunate fact of life when it comes to mobile contracts”, but it doesn’t have to be that way.
 The fact that we’re land mammals never stopped us from building aeroplanes – so we don’t always have to go with the status quo.

 We say it’s time to step away from surging prices and confusing contracts, and get smarter about your mobile phone.
 To us, the mobile phone industry is tired and needs a fresh approach (if this tickles your pickle, read our predictions for the mobile industry in 2020).

-Our subscription model is easy; sign up for 12 or 24 months.
+A Raylo lease is simple; sign up for 12 or 24 months.
 When you're done upgrade to a new phone, keep the old phone by paying a non-return fee or cancel altogether.
-Unlike a typical phone contract that charges you more so you own the phone at the end, our subscription means you never own the phone, it's better value and it's greener too.
+Unlike a typical phone contract that charges you more so you own the phone at the end, our lease model means you never own the phone, it's better value and it's greener too.

 Go SIM-free to get a cheap phone